 Hillsborough Disinfecting Water with Chlorine, Flushing Lines in March

-Customers are invited to contact the town with any questions or comments about the use of chlorine in March and about the characteristics of Hillsborough’s drinking water.
-Contact Water Plant Superintendent Howard Hobson at 919-732-3621.
+Customers also can contact the Water Treatment Plant at 919-296-9640 with any questions on the use of chlorine and the characteristics of the town’s water.